JamesTheGiblet/my-_jarvis/README.md

     *   `brain.py`: Interfaces with the Gemini API (`process_command_with_llm`) to understand user intent and determine the appropriate skill and arguments.
     *   `config.py`: Manages API keys and essential configurations for the Gemini API.

-*   **Dynamic Skill Modules (`skills/` directory):**
+*   **Dynamic Skill Modules (`skills/` directory & Core Components):**
     *   Individual `.py` files in this directory define one or more skills (Python functions).
     *   Skills are automatically discovered and made available to the LLM-driven `brain.py`.
     *   This modularity is inspired by biological principles, where each skill acts as a specialized functional unit.
+    *   Includes skills for user memory, proactive engagement, analytics, feedback, skill refinement, API interactions, calendar, file management, and more.

 *   **Interaction & Context (`SkillContext`):**
-    *   Provides a standardized interface for skills to interact with the core system (e.g., for speech output via `speak()`) and access shared information like the conversation history.
+    *   Provides a standardized interface for skills to interact with the core system (e.g., for speech output via `speak()`) and access shared information like the conversation history, KnowledgeBase, skill registry, and current user identity.

+*   **Persistent Knowledge (`knowledge_base.py`):**
+    *   Manages the SQLite database for storing operational data, performance metrics, user feedback, and user profiles.

 🧪 Path to Evolution (Future Aspirations)

-While the current system relies on human developers to add skills and refine prompts, the Praxis vision includes a methodology for greater autonomy:
+Praxis is actively progressing through a phased development plan.
+The current focus is on **Phase 3: Guided Evolution & Skill Refinement**, building upon the self-assessment capabilities of Phase 2.

 *   **Iterative Refinement:** The system will continue to evolve through the addition of new foundational skills and improvements to the LLM interaction strategies.
-*   **Performance Monitoring & Feedback Loops (Future):**
-    *   Mechanisms to track skill success rates, identify inefficiencies, and gather user feedback will be crucial for guiding autonomous improvements.
-*   **Experimental Adaptation & Generation (Future):**
-    *   The long-term goal is for Praxis to experiment with variations of existing skills or even attempt to generate new, simple capabilities based on observed needs or patterns of failure.
-    *   This could involve techniques like LLM-driven code generation, guided by performance metrics.
-*   **Pattern Recognition & Learning (Future):**
-    *   Praxis will aim to learn from the history of interactions—successful skill executions, failures, and user corrections—to enhance its decision-making, skill selection, and potentially its own structure.
-*   **Self-Assessment & Optimization (Future):**
-    *   The system will eventually incorporate self-assessment routines to identify areas for optimization, both at the micro (individual skill) and macro (overall workflow) levels.
+*   **Guided Evolution (Phase 3 Focus):**
+    *   **Skill Refinement:** Enhancing the `skill_refinement_agent` to more robustly analyze failing skills, leverage LLM for bug fixes/improvements, and potentially integrate sandboxed testing for proposed changes.
+    *   **Prompt-Tuning:** Developing skills that allow Praxis to suggest improvements to its own core prompts based on observed interaction patterns and skill selection accuracy.
+    *   **Advanced User Profiling & Proactivity:** Deepening the user profile by inferring preferences and knowledge, leading to more insightful proactive engagement.
+*   **Adaptive Interfaces & Embodiment (Phases 4 & 8):**
+    *   Building external APIs and GUIs for broader interaction and monitoring.
+    *   Exploring integration with physical or complex simulated environments, including voice I/O, to test adaptive capabilities in real-world scenarios.
+*   **Advanced Cognitive Development & Autonomy (Phases 5, 7, 9, 10):**
+    *   Implementing more sophisticated memory and learning mechanisms, intrinsic motivation, creativity, open-ended goal setting, and higher-order cognitive functions.
+    *   The ultimate vision involves Praxis achieving significant autonomy in its learning, adaptation, and even in contributing to new discoveries or designs.